 Man’s best friend has played a pivotal role in civilization and modern life.
 It is difficult to walk through any neighborhood without glimpsing a dog walker out for a stroll with his or her four-legged companion.
 However, as familiar as this sight may be throughout the state, it is important to exercise caution around unfamiliar dogs, especially with your children.
-If you or a loved one have been injured in a dog bite attack, contact an injury lawyer in Omaha.
+If you or a loved one have been injured in a dog bite attack, contact an Omaha dog bite attorney.
 You may be entitled to receive compensation for your injuries.

 Nebraska Dog Bite Laws